GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Select certificate properties in MMC](../img/local-ocsp-client-2.png)

 Click the OCSP tab, then enter the URL of your locally trusted OCSP Responder.

+> <i class="icon-info"></i>  The Microsoft OCSP Responder adds "ocsp" to the URL, e.g. http://servername/ocsp

 Click the adjacent Add URL button.

 ![Add a custom OCSP URL](../img/local-ocsp-client-3.png)